 On November 21, 2021, the Texas Court entered an interlocutory judgment declaring that CRG did not breach the GSA, but that Navidea did breach the GSA and the indemnification provision of the CRG Loan Agreement.
 In the interlocutory order, the Texas Court sua sponte awarded as damages reasonable attorneys' fees in an amount, if any, to be determined at trial.
 CRG made a claim of approximately \$2.8 million in attorneys' fees they contend they are entitled to in connection with the alleged breaches of the agreements.
 Navidea contends CRG have received payments in excess of the amounts owed under the CRG Loan Agreement and are not entitled to an award of attorney's fees under the GSA or Loan Agreement.
-On August 30, 2022, the Texas Court made an oral ruling from the bench at the conclusion of the trial, awarding CRG approximately \$2.6 million in attorney's fees on their breach of contract claims against Navidea and MT.
+On August 30, 2022, the Texas Court made an oral ruling from the bench at the conclusion of the trial, awarding CRG approximately \$2.6 million in attorney's fees on their breach of contract claims against Navidea and MT with post-judgment interest accruing on the award at the rate of 5% per annum compounded annually.
 A formal written final judgment was entered by the Texas Court on August 31, 2022, however, the written judgment did not identify the basis and reasoning in support of the decision.
-On September 9, 2022 Navidea filed a request for findings of fact and conclusions of law, asking that the Texas Court state in writing the facts found by the Court and the Court's conclusions of law.
-On October 11, 2022, the Texas Court filed their findings of fact and conclusions of law, which includes conclusions of law that the amounts due are subject to an interest rate of 18% per annum.
-The Company has objected to many of the findings of fact and conclusions of law and to any attempt to amend the final judgment as being untimely.
-The Texas Court's judgment remains unchanged.
-The Company has appealed the Texas Court's judgment to the Fourteenth Court of Appeals of Texas, filing its Appellant's Brief on April 7, 2023.
-As of March 31, 2023, the Company has accrued approximately \$3.5 million of legal fees and interest pursuant to the Texas Court's ruling.
+On September 9, 2022, Navidea filed a request for findings of fact and conclusions of law, asking that the Texas Court state in writing the facts found by the Court and the Court's conclusions of law.
+On October 11, 2022, the Texas Court filed their findings of fact and conclusions of fact and conclusions of law and to any attempt to amend the final judgment as being untimely.
+The Company has appealed the Texas Court's judgment to the Fourteenth Court of Appeals of Texas.